-The province of Central Java, around the city of Jogyakarta, is the most famous part of Java and is, in fact, its cultural centre.
+The province of Central Java, around the city of Jogyakarta, is the most famous part of Java and is, in fact, its cultural center.
 This is in part because of the presence there of a variety of religious influences-Buddhist, Hindu, and other beliefs, which resulted in the construction of the impressive temples of Borobudur, Prambanan and the Dieng temple complex.

 The 300 year old city of Jogyakarta is the cultural heart of Java.
 Here also is Indonesia’s oldest palace ‘The Kraton,’ still the domicile of Jogya’s royalty.
 Even now the current Sultan of Jogyakarta retains remarkable political prestige.
 Jogyakarta offers an abundance of Javanese art, painting, silverwork, batik handcraft, traditional Javanese dances, as well as contemporary art.
 From Jogyakarta one can travel easily to the Borobudur and Prambanan temples, which are half-day trips from the city.
 Jogyakarta is situated between the foot of the still-active Merapi volcano and the mystical Indian Ocean, home of ‘Loro Kidul,’ Queen of the South Seas.

 The most famous of Indonesia’s temples is the Borobudur.
 Located north west of Jogyakarta, the Borobudor was completed in the second half of the ninth century.
 Like the Hindu temple complexes Prambanan and the Dieng plateau, Borobudur was unknown and neglected for almost a thousand years, covered under thick layers of volcanic ash.
 Ironically the temple was completed as Buddhism was losing its stronghold as a religious force.